micdoodle8/Galacticraft/CONTRIBUTING.md

 Posting new issues - guidelines
 -------------------------------
-1. If you have a crash report with ```micdoodle8.mods.galacticraft.core.entities.player.GCEntityPlayerMP``` or ```GCEntityClientPlayerMP``` somewhere in the _middle_ of it (and that's the _only_ link with Galacticraft) then it's probably __not__ a Galacticraft issue, instead it's being caused by something else nearer to the top of the crash report - see further guidance below - so please don't take up Galacticraft mod developers' time by posting these.
+1. If you have a crash report with ```micdoodle8.mods.galacticraft.core.entities.player.GCEntityPlayerMP``` or ```GCEntityClientPlayerMP``` or ```GCPlayerBaseSP``` somewhere in the _middle_ of it (and that's the _only_ link with Galacticraft) then it's probably __not__ a Galacticraft issue, instead it's being caused by something else nearer to the top of the crash report - see further guidance below - so please don't take up Galacticraft mod developers' time by posting these.
 2. Do not duplicate known issues: do a search first. __Check the closed issues also: maybe somebody already posted your issue and a fix was found.__
 3. When posting, always tell us your exact Galacticraft version.
 4. You should download the latest GC version from http://micdoodle8.com/mods/galacticraft/downloads and test if your issue still occurs in that, before posting.